soumyajit4419/soumyajit4419/README.md

 - 🌱 I’m currently learning Differential Privacy
 - 👯 I’m looking to collaborate on Open Source projects of Google.
 - 🤔 I’m looking for help with `Huggingface Transformers` and `Competitive Programming`
-- 💬 Ask me about anything, Excepts Maths :sweat_smile:
+- 💬 Ask me about anything, Except Maths :sweat_smile:
 - 📫 How to reach me: [@soumyajit4419](https://twitter.com/Soumyajit4419)
 - 😄 Pronouns: He/Him
 - 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada: